project-sunbird/sunbird.org-docs/developer-docs/installation/install_sbportal.md

 ### Configure Backend Service Stack

 The Sunbird portal application is powered by a set of Service APIs.
-These Service API(s) run in a distributed environment.For instance, deploying the Sunbird to production; but for the sake of simplicity and ease of debugging, you can also run these service API(s) locally on a single server.
+These Service API(s) run in a distributed environment.
+For instance, deploying Sunbird to production; but for the sake of simplicity and ease of debugging, you can also run these service API(s) locally on a single server.

-For now, let us configure the Sunbird portal to use a cloud instance of the Sunbird Service API(s).These APIs are hosted by project Sunbird and are used for testing and demonstration purposes.
+For now, let us configure Sunbird portal to use a cloud instance of the Sunbird Service API(s).These APIs are hosted by project Sunbird and are used for testing and demonstration purposes.

-> ***Note***: The cloud instance of the API(s) hosted by Project Sunbird are not for production usage.
+> **Note**: The cloud instance of the API(s) hosted by Project Sunbird are not for production usage.

 ### Edit the Application Config